 How to MIG weld

 MIG has been the most popular welding process for decades, for both professional welders and hobbyists.
 It’s fast, strong, versatile and fairly easy for most people to learn.
 Because it’s such a great process, there’s a steady stream of newcomers determined to learn.
-In this article, we’ll cover the basics — and it will be a good refresher for those who already have some welding experience.
+In this article, we’ll cover the basics — and it will be a good refresher for those who already have experience.

 Setting up your equipment

 MIG welding uses a power supply providing constant voltage, most commonly Direct Current Electrode Positive (DCEP).
 The power supply uses transformers and rectifiers to modulate line voltage, which stabilizes the arc and provides good arc starts — as well as incorporating circuitry to protect against overloading.
-A work clamp connects the material being welded to the power supply, completing the circuit.
+A work clamp connects the base material to the power supply, completing the circuit.
 There is a spool of wire, usually housed inside the power supply case, along with a drive mechanism to feed the wire through the cable, toward the gun.

-The majority of MIG welding is done with a gas shield — carbon dioxide and argon/CO2 mixes are the most common.
+The majority of MIG welding requries a gas shield — carbon dioxide and argon/CO2 mixes are the most common.
 The gas bottle has a regulator or flowmeter to set the gas flow.
 There are many variables here, but a good rule of thumb for light-duty welding is to use about 20 cubic feet per hour of gas flow.
 Once you’ve developed some skill with the gun, you can experiment with optimizing the amount of gas used.

 Miller pioneered the Advanced Auto-Set™ technology, which allows you to simply set the process, the material thickness and wire diameter, and the machine adjusts the settings automatically.
 This has worked so well for me that I haven’t read a chart in years!

-Best practices for MIG welding
+MIG welding tips

 Setting up the machine and preparing the material is the easy part.
 The way you hold and move the gun is the key that governs the quality and appearance of your welds.
 Whenever possible, it’s best to use a two-handed grip on the gun and to support your hands, wrists, forearms or elbows in a way that allows you to move the gun smoothly, while maintaining precise control.
 The position of the gun and the distance from the gun to the work are crucial.